 This broccoli soup is packed with vegetables but you would never know.
-It has the most luxurious texture - creamy, velvety smooth, and rich – and undoubtedly falls into the comfort food category.
-It’s vegan, grain-free, and refined sugar-free.
+It's incredibly flavorful and has the most luxurious texture - creamy, velvety smooth, and rich. the recipe is vegan (diary-free, egg-free), grain-free (gluten-free), soy-free, and refined sugar-free.

 And then there are those who find vegetables way too ... vegetal.
 If you're one of those (or have picky eaters at home), there's a scientific way to change that.

 Every type of produce is different in terms of chemistry and how it responds to cutting and cooking.
 For instance, when you cut an onion, you break open cells that release an enzyme called alliinase.
 This enzyme triggers a chemical reaction that produces much of the pungent aroma we associate with freshly cut onions.
-The more finely you cut an onion, the more enzymes (and flavor) are released.
-The same applies to cruciferous vegetables, such as broccoli.
-When you cut a broccoli, you free up a sulfur-rich compound called sulforaphane.
-The more you cut the broccoli, the more compounds are released.
+The more finely you cut the onion, the more enzymes (and flavor) it releases.
+The same applies to cruciferous vegetables.
+When you cut broccoli, you free up a sulfur-rich compound called sulforaphane.
+The more you cut the broccoli, the more compounds it releases.

 Tips for Making Cream of Broccoli Soup

 Tasting this cream of broccoli soup, you’d never know that it’s made without any dairy.
 Its rich taste and creamy texture come from these plant-based ingredients:

 - Broccoli: it wouldn't be cream of broccoli soup if it wasn't for broccoli.
 I use both the florets and the stem.
 The great thing about broccoli (compared to some other brassica vegetables) is that it contains a lot of chlorophyll.
 This complex molecule not only makes broccoli vibrantly green, but it also helps counteract the sulfuric taste and smell broccoli is famous for.